 When hyperacusis develops, loud/impact everyday sounds begin to appear unnaturally prominent and increasingly louder.

-Following exposure to these sounds, a temporary increase in tinnitus (if present) and/or hyperacusis may be noticed, and escalating sensations in the ear may develop due to TTTS, such as ear pain, a fluttering sensation or fullness/blockage in the ear.
+Following exposure to these sounds, a temporary increase in tinnitus (if present) and/or hyperacusis may be noticed, and escalating sensations in the ear may develop due to TTS, such as ear pain, a fluttering sensation or fullness/blockage in the ear.

-The factors resulting in hyperacusis are complex and outside a patient’s conscious control, so it is impossible to predict how long hyperacusis will last and desensitisation may not always be achievable.
+However, the factors resulting in hyperacusis are complex and outside a patient’s conscious control, so it is impossible to predict how long hyperacusis will last and desensitisation may not always be achievable.

 Significant hyperacusis can cause anxiety, distress, suffering from sound-induced pain and lifestyle constraints.